 Our results show that cognitive skills matter more than personality traits in determining mean wages.
 Where the personality traits do matter, it is mostly for wages of female employees, and only in certain parts of the wage distribution.
-Cognitive skills also seem to confer benefits to women and men respectively, with returns varying across the wage distribution.
+Cognitive skills as measured by reading and numeracy also seem to confer benefits to women and men respectively, with returns varying across the wage distribution.
 The quantile decompositions indicate that cognitive skills and personality traits reduce the unexplained gender gap in the upper part of the wage distribution.
 Finally, the within-firm regressions suggest that employers may make assumptions about the existence of sex-specific skills of their workers, which could then widen the within-firm gender wage gap.